Medicare Mental Health services

 To access support, you can walk into your nearest Centre, or call 1800 595 212 to book an appointment, if you’d prefer.

-For further information and downloadable resources about the Centres, visit the Department of Health and Aged Care website.
+For further information and downloadable resources about the Centres, visit the Department of Health, Disability and Ageing website.

 Kids Hubs provide a welcoming, inclusive place for children aged 0-12 years experiencing mild to moderate developmental, emotional, relational and/or behavioural challenges, while providing support to their families.